 Last but not least, the size and weight of the skateboard you are buying.
 Do you intend to take it to work or go out with it occasionally?
 Will it be easy to carry for long distances, especially in the event that it runs out of battery juice?
 A good one should be light enough to carry for long-distance, but not wispy that it cannot support your weight.
 For the electric skateboard that comes with a hub motor, they can weigh from as little as 10 pounds to 60+ pounds.
 This means you have a large range to work with in terms of weight, so it’s important to work out your own needs before buying.
 Aside from the weight of the skateboard itself, you also need to check how much weight it can relatively hold.
 In most cases, you won’t have problems here since most are durable and strong enough to support your mass on a fast-paced movement.

 After everything is said and done, your wallet will be the ultimate deciding factor on the kind of electric skateboard you settle on.
 However, you need to consider the other facts aside from your budget.
-This is because, your budget in isolation could very much lead you to choosing an unsuitable model.
+This is because your budget in isolation could very much lead you to choose an unsuitable model.
 Factors like the range, performance, remote type, and personal preferences are very important factors you need to pay attention to.
 They are equally important, if not more important, as the money you want to pay for the skateboard.